 In addition, we’ve also seen some good results with mobile-only placements for search ads.
 This can be especially useful with small decision types of searches like ‘find an ATM’ or ‘cash a check.’
 Searches like these are more apt to result in someone searching from their mobile phone, so they would be a good way to drive local traffic in search ads that would likely have results that would be a much lower cost-per-click.

-6. Ask Members to Post Reviews on Local Listing Websites
+6. Ask Members/Customers to Post Reviews on Local Listing Websites

 Encourage branch staff to ask members to post reviews online.
 Sites such as Facebook, Yelp and Google, among many others, offer review functions that over time will positively impact search results for individual branches and for your credit union as a whole.